Is Koh Phi Phi worth visiting?

 Long Beach is only a short walk away from the eastern end of Ton Sai Bay (the port where you will arrive), but the rocky cape that separates the two also creates a completely different vibe.

 This means you can enjoy the tranquility and stillness that the white sands diffuse, whilst only being a 5 minute boat ride away from the hive of the island.
 Less day-trippers tend to come to this area of the island too, so your days can remain uninterrupted by the hordes trying to get that perfect pic!

 Location #3: Laem Thong – an escape for some peace and quiet

 Also known as Golden Bay, for good reason, Laem Thong is located on the far Northern tip of the island, providing you with stunning sunrises.
-Isolated from the hustle and bustle on the rest of the island
+Isolated from the hustle and bustle on the rest of the island.

-This champagne beach area is the perfect place to break away from the other tourists and life.
+This champagne beach area is the perfect place to break away from other tourists and life.
 The few accommodation options you’ll find on this part of the island are all located on the east side of the tip and are mostly the more exclusive resorts.

 Only accessible by boat, it really does give you the feeling of your own private oasis.
 If you decide you do want to rejoin the masses, it’s a 40-minute boat ride away to Loh Dalum and Ton Sai Beach.

 However, the isolated location doesn’t mean you will get bored whilst staying here.
 There are plenty of activities in Laem Thong dedicated to the sea.
 Sunbathing, snorkelling, scuba diving and kayaking to name a few.
 You can also take your adventures further afield to Bamboo Island five kilometers away along the coastal path (read more about this in our Top 7 Things to Do in Koh Phi Phi guide).

 Location #4: Loh Ba Kao Bay – tranquality at a lower price

 For cheaper accommodation options than Laem Thong, whilst still maintaining a similar sense of seclusion, Loh Ba Kao bay could be your best option.